GaloisInc/reopt/documentation/FunctionRecovery.md

         corresponding `FnValue`, for most other values, we fail.

     2. A Macaw `Initial` value means "the initial value of the given register".
         We ask Macaw what the block invariant tells us about this value.

         If it is an initialized, bound location, we can inspect its value and convert it appropriately.

         If it's supposed to be the value of a callee-saved register, we fail.

         If it's some unknown value on the stack, we also fail.

+    3. A Macaw `AssignedValue` means the value returned by a previous assignment.
+We keep track of what values are assigned for each assignment already, so this is just a lookup.

     When the recovered statement is an assignment, and only when its return value is actually used, we record the value assigned for the given